pdidev/pdi/.github/pull_request_template.md

 * [ ] you have checked pdi/docs/CheckList.md
 * you have checked your code format:
   - [ ] you have checked that you respect all conventions specified in CONTRIBUTING.md;
-  - [ ] you have checked that the indentation and formating conforms to the docs/formating.astyle;
+  - [ ] you have checked that the indentation and formatting conforms to the `.clang-format`;
   - [ ] you have documented with doxygen any new or changed function / class;
 * you have correctly updated the copyright headers:
   - [ ] your institution is in the copyright header of every file you (substantially) modified;